 Cables are supplemental structural supports, intended to reduce the risk of failure from weak branches and multiple stems.

-Braces are thread rod that are installed through unions of weak branches and multiple stems to provide more rigid support from torsional (twisting) forces that can occur in violent weather.
+Braces or Through-Rods are threaded rods that are installed through unions of weak branches and multiple stems to provide more rigid support from torsional (twisting) forces that can occur at the tree's base.

 When the angle of attachment is too narrow or acute, the top wood doesn’t form.
 Instead, a small opening or void appears.
 This opening allows water to collect.
 This begins decomposition and introduction to pests.
 The holding wood forms on the sides of the branch union.
 These unions become unsound and pose a risk.